 The “summer slump” can hit hard.
 Between the heat, vacation time and a drop in normal activities, it can be tough to get everyone together and keep them excited.
 And just the phrase “team building” tends to elicit groans from employees because they anticipate being forced to do trust falls and play “Two Truths and a Lie.”

 However, there are plenty of team-building exercises that your facilities management team will legitimately enjoy and will actually bring them closer together.

-7 Team-Building Exercises for FM Teams
+7 Team-Building Exercises for Facilities Management Teams